asamuzaK/urlSanitizer/README.md

 #### urlSanitizer.reset()

-Reset registered schemes to the default list and clear internal cache.
+Reset registered schemes to the default list.

 ## Performance